Hermógenes Irisarri

 Hermógenes Irisarri Trucíos (April 19, 1819 – July 22, 1886), was a Chilean poet, journalist, diplomat and political figure.

-He was born in Santiago, the son of Antonio José de Irisarri Alonso and of Mercedes Trucíos y Larraín.
+He was born in Santiago, the son of Antonio José de Irisarri Alonso and Mercedes Trucíos.
 He studied at the National Institute.
 But he did not stay there for long, opting instead to leave the environment of the classroom for the world of writing.